Instrument of Government (1809): Courtyard Crisis

 As the Riksdag's authority grew, it became increasingly difficult for a government to stay in office solely with the Crown's support.
 This tension grew especially bad after 1907, when a liberal government was chosen that enjoyed the confidence of the Riksdag but was disliked by King Gustav V. In 1914 the king made the so-called Courtyard Speech publicly criticising the government, which resigned in protest, whereupon the king appointed a conservative government of civil servants responsible to him.

 The Liberals won a decisive victory in 1917, and although Gustaf nevertheless tried to appoint another conservative ministry, it could not garner enough support in the Riksdag.
-It was now obvious that the king could no longer pick a government entirely of his choosing, nor could he keep an unpopular ministry in office against the will of the Riksdag.
+It was now obvious that the king could no longer pick a government by his discretion, nor could he keep an unpopular ministry in office against the will of the Riksdag.
 Gustaf yielded and appointed a liberal-social democratic coalition that effectively arrogated most of the crown's political powers to itself.

-This "Courtyard Crisis" definitively established that ministers were both politically and legally responsible to the Riksdag rather than the crown, and from then on, while ministers were still formally appointed by the king, convention required him to ensure they had the support of a majority in the Riksdag.
+This "Courtyard Crisis" definitively established that ministers were both politically and legally responsible only to the Riksdag rather than the crown, and from then on, while ministers were still formally appointed by the king, convention required him to always ensure they had the support of a majority in the Riksdag.
 Although the 1809 Instrument's statement that "the King alone shall govern the realm" (article 4) remained unchanged, it was understood that he was to exercise his powers through the ministers and act on their advice.
 As a result, the ministers did most of the actual work of governing, making Sweden a de facto parliamentary monarchy.